savarmehrotra/ovpl/README.md

 ```

-2. Edit the file ovpl/src/adapters/settings.py to set the
+Edit the file ovpl/src/adapters/settings.py to set the
    SUBNET field to match with the subnet of your base machine

     If the ip address of your base machine is 10.2.58.XXX,
     SUBNET = ["10.2.58.12/28"]

-3. Run as a root.
+Run as a root.
+Ensure no make is run.

 ```
 python ovpl/src/http_logging/http_logging_server.py &